edgar183/issue_tracker/README.md

 ## Testing

-Automated tests are located in the Issues app in test_models.py, test_forms.py and test_views.py.
-These 16 tests passed as per screenshot in Testing folder.
+Automated tests are located in the issues app in test_models.py, test_forms.py and test_views.py.
+These 25 tests passed as per screenshot in testing folder.
 To run the test:
 `python3 manage.py test`

 Manual testing was undertaken for this application and satisfactorily passed.
 A sample of the tests conducted are as follows: